arielherself/espresso/README.raw.md

 <strong>Amazon</strong> said it would sack more than 18,000 employees, up from the 10,000 it had previously planned.
 That represents just 1% of Amazon’s workforce, but counts as the biggest purge yet for a tech firm during a deepening [slump](https://www.economist.com/business/2022/05/14/tech-bubbles-are-bursting-all-over-the-place) in the sector.
 Andy Jassy, the e-commerce giant’s boss, blamed the “uncertain economy” and excessive hiring in recent years.
 [Salesforce](https://www.economist.com/business/2020/12/05/salesforce-gets-some-slack), a big software firm, meanwhile cut 10% of its workforce.

-The funeral of <strong>Benedict XVI</strong>, pope from 2005 until his resignation in 2013, began in the Vatican, presided over by his successor Pope Francis.
+The funeral of <strong>Benedict XVI</strong>, pope from 2005 until his resignation in 2013, took place in the Vatican, presided over by his successor Pope Francis.
 Before the ceremony, about 200,000 people had queued to see [Benedict’s](https://www.economist.com/international/2022/12/31/pope-benedict-xvi-was-an-iron-fist-in-a-white-glove) body lying in state.
 He will be buried in a crypt beneath St Peter’s Basilica.

 Listen to an abridged version of the subscriber-only briefing.